tinayiluo0322/ad-dfc-signatures/README.md

-# Topological and geometric signatures of brain network dynamics in Alzheimer’s Disease
+# Topological and geometric signatures of brain network dynamics in Alzheimer’s disease

 This repository contains the code accompanying the paper:

-***Topological and geometric signatures of brain network dynamics in Alzheimer’s Disease***
+***Topological and geometric signatures of brain network dynamics in Alzheimer’s disease***

 ## Overview